tyrauber/email_engine/README.md

 ## How It Works

 The tracking of email headers, content, open and click counts are all handled in Redis.

-Every email has a unique Message Token, which is applied to the email header as "MESSAGE-TOKEN".
-Open, click and unsubscribe links use that Message Token to reference the original email.
+Every email has a unique Message Token, which is applied to the email header as "EMAIL-ENGINE-ID".
+Open, click and unsubscribe links use that Message Token to track usage, and stats are generated.

+An admin provides the ability to monitor email performance.

 ## Contributing